laurentkempe/blog/source/_drafts/write-logseq-plugins-in-webassembly-using-dotnet-and-csharp.md

 # .NET 7 WebAssembly new capabilities

-If, you are from the .NET ecosystem, you are probably familiar with [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
+If you are from the .NET ecosystem, you are probably familiar with [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
 For the other, it is a framework to be able to write .NET code in the browser.
 It is using WebAssembly to be able to do it.
 It is not the only way anymore to use .NET in the browser.
-There is new capabilities to be able to use .NET 7 independently of Blazor from any JavaScript in a browser app or in a Node.js based console app.
+There are new capabilities to be able to use .NET 7 independently of Blazor from any JavaScript in a browser app or a Node.js based console app.

 You need to install [.NET 7 RC1 SDK](https://dotnet.microsoft.com/download/dotnet/7.0) and run the following commands